APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/E. staging2schema/Schemaorg_Guide_Mh.md

     *   Takes a `SearchAction` when the distribution is retrieved through a service endpoint that takes query parameters.
 [See here for an example](https://github.com/ESIPFed/science-on-schema.org/blob/main/guides/Dataset.md#accessing-data-through-a-service-endpoint). ***This is the preferred method for a staging server,** allowing for cohort exploration via tools like OHDSI ATLAS or FHIR APIs.*

 ### variableMeasured (The Core of Clinical Data)
 The `variableMeasured` property is the most important for clinical interoperability.
-It can take two forms, and the choice is critical:
+It can take two forms, and the choice is critica

 #### 1. `PropertyValue` (For Individual-Level Clinical Concepts)
 **Use this for:** Direct measurements, observations, or concepts recorded for each individual subject.